London

 Leadenhall Market

-Leadenhall Market is a covered shopping arcade in elegant Victorian 19th century style.
+Leadenhall Market is a covered shopping arcade in elegant 19th century Victorian style.
 The market consists of two intersecting market arcades with a central dome where the streets meet.
+The beautiful building was designed in 1881 by Sir Horace Jones, who was also behind other market buildings such as in the London district of Smithfield.
+The main entrance is on Gracechurch Street, and from here awaits a beautiful and historic London market.

 St. Mary-le-Bow